Find training and technical assistance resources from SAMHSA and its partners that can help tribes build a Tribal Action Plan (TAP).

 The OJJDP TTA Network (NTTAC) provides a variety of capacity building services intended to improve knowledge and skills, increase collaboration, improve infrastructure, improve coordinated response efforts, and allow practitioners to better serve children.
 NTTAC provides numerous services ranging from information dissemination, to online and classroom trainings, to individualized onsite services.

-OJJDP also administers the Tribal Youth Program and the Tribal Juvenile Accountability Discretionary Grants (T-JADG), both of which support tribal efforts to improve juvenile justice systems for American Indian and Alaska Native youth.
+OJJDP also administers the Tribal Youth Program and the Tribal Juvenile Healing to Wellness Court Program, both of which support tribal efforts to improve juvenile justice systems for American Indian and Alaska Native youth.
 All federally recognized tribes are eligible to apply for these grants.
 To date, more than 200 individual tribes and 350 grantees have received critical funding through these programs through annual congressional appropriation.
 OJJDP offers all grantees and tribes training and technical assistance to support program planning, enhancement, implementation, and evaluation around juvenile justice services.

 Office for Victims of Crime (OVC)

-The DOJ Office for Victims of Crime (OVC) provides resources and coordination to increase American Indian and Alaska Native (AI/AN) communities’ ability to provide comprehensive and culturally appropriate services to victims, their families, and the community.
+The Office for Victims of Crime (OVC) provides resources and coordination to increase American Indian and Alaska Native (AI/AN) communities’ ability to provide comprehensive and culturally appropriate services to victims, their families, and the community.
 The OVC AI/AN Training and Technical Assistance Program uses a victim-centered approach, designed to foster dignity and spiritual, mental, and physical health.
-Training and technical assistance providers assist OVC in supporting the training and technical assistance needs of AI/AN communities that receive grant funds from OVC, including Purpose Area 6 (Children’s Justice Act Partnerships for Indian Communities) and Purpose Area 7 (Comprehensive Tribal Victim Assistance Program) of DOJ’s Coordinated Tribal Assistance Solicitation (CTAS), and the OVC Vision 21 Community Wellness Centers solicitation.
+The following training and technical assistance providers assist OVC in supporting the training and technical assistance needs of AI/AN communities that receive funding from OVC through a variety of grant programs, including Purpose Area 6 (Children’s Justice Act Partnerships for Indian Communities) of DOJ’s Coordinated Tribal Assistance Solicitation (CTAS) and the Tribal Victim Services Set-Aside.

 Partner Programs and Providers